 The Bakken Formation is a natural geological phenomenon estimated to be 350 million years old.
-The oil is contained largely in siltstone and sandstone reservoirs in the formation.
+The oil is contained largely in siltstone and sandstone middle-member sections in the formation.
 Presently, the primary recovery factor remains quite low because the extremely tight nature of the Bakken Formation locks in the oil.

 However, recent advances in horizontal multi-stage fracturing technology have boosted the Bakken Formation’s oil production.
 In this new system, the formation is mechanically fractured at isolated intervals along a horizontal well using fracture fluids under pressure.
 This exposes more of the hard-to-access resources.
 The practice pinpoints the area to be treated, away from surface and groundwater zones.

-The methods being deployed by SRC’s EOR team to access the oil remaining after primary production are waterflooding and CO2 flooding.
-CO2 flooding may prove to be particularly well suited for the Bakken, since CO2 should flow more easily through the tight formation.
+The methods being deployed by SRC’s EOR team to access the oil remaining after primary production are enhanced waterflooding and gas flooding using different gases, such as CO2, produced gas and N2.
+CO2 flooding may prove to be particularly well suited for the Bakken, since it tends to reach miscible flooding conditions at favorably low injection pressure.